chris24csuf/CPSC449/Readme.md

 1. Always use this command for foreman to confirm the micro services are recognized
 $ foreman check

-2. to run the three instances for ever microservices (including caddy)
+2. To run the three instances for ever microservices (including caddy)
 $ sudo foreman start -m posting=3,user=3,caddy=1

-3.2 microservices will be access by: http://localhost:2015/posts	(== http://localhost:5000)
+3. Microservices will be access by: http://localhost:2015/posts	(== http://localhost:5000)
 http://localhost:2015/users	(== http://localhost:5000)